WHAT IS A VOTE-BY-MAIL BALLOT?

 WHEN SHOULD I REQUEST A VOTE-BY-MAIL BALLOT?

-Requests for Vote-by-Mail ballots to be sent by mail must be received no later than 5 p.m. on the 10th day before the election.
+Requests for Vote-by-Mail ballots to be sent by mail must be received no later than 5 p.m. on the 12th day before the election.
 Voters can request Vote-by-Mail ballots for all elections they are eligible to vote in up to one calendar year.

 WHEN WILL I RECEIVE MY VOTE-BY-MAIL BALLOT?

 For voters who have requested a Vote-by-Mail ballot, mailing begins approximately 40 days prior to each election.
-After the initial mailing before an election, Vote-by-Mail ballots are mailed every other business day.
+After the initial mailing before an election, Vote-by-Mail ballots are mailed every business day.

 CAN I PICK UP MY VOTE-BY-MAIL BALLOT PRIOR TO ELECTION DAY?